nao1215/tornago/README.md

 ## How Tor Works

 Tor (The Onion Router) provides anonymity by routing traffic through multiple encrypted layers.
-Understanding this mechanism helps you use tornago eを作る必要がありますffectively.
+Understanding this mechanism helps you use tornago effectively.

 ### Onion Routing: Multi-Layer Encryption